series: topic:

 When to Build an MCP Server, and Why I Built Threedraft

 MCP isn't a wrapper around your bash scripts.
 It's a contract that solves problems memories, skills, and CLAUDE.md files can't.
-Here's when it earns its complexity, and why my one private server became three.
+Here's when it earns its complexity, and why my one server became three.

 mcpagentsarchitecturetoolingprocess